 On 12 May 2009 the High Court issued a judgment on the right of pastoral leaseholders to exclusive possession of pastoral lease land, after a hearing conducted in Wellington on 26 March 2009.
 Read the the judgment below.

 You can also read Crown Law opinion on pastoral leases and exclusive possession.

 Pastoral occupation licences

 Pastoral occupation licences allow the licensee to use pastoral land for a fixed term, often to graze stock over summer months.

-Special leases allow temporary pastoral grazing and are created on a case-by-case basis.
-They are subject to a range of restrictions.
+Special leases are created on pastoral land on a case-by-case basis.
+They are subject to a range of terms and conditions.